-The main syndromes in liver diseases: portal hypertension, jaundice, liver insufficiency liver is the biggest gland of the organism;
+The main syndromes in liver diseases: portal hypertension, jaundice, liver insufficiency Gavriliuc Svetlana, Assistant Professor, PhD The liver liver is the biggest gland of the organism; Its average weight in an adult person is 1200-1500 g liver is covered with a conjunctive capsule - Glisson capsule, which is prolonged to the interior of parenchyma.
+Vascularisation of the liver The afferent hepatic circulation is provided by: System of hepatic artery Portal vein - formed behind the head of the pancreas by converging of three veins: senteric veir Superior mesenteric vein 1.
+2. Inferior mesenteric vein Splagn voin The portal vein system , (situated behind the pancreas)

-The liver

-Its average weight in an adult person is 1200-1500 g

-liver is covered with a conjunctive capsule - Glisson capsule, which is prolonged to the interior of parenchyma.

-Vascularisation of the liver

-The afferent hepatic circulation is provided by:

-- System of hepatic artery

-- Portal vein formed behind the head of the pancreas by converging of three veins:

-- 1. Superior mesenteric vein

-- 2. Inferior mesenteric vein

-- 3. Spleen vein

-The portal vein system , (situated behind the pancreas)

 After the confluence of the above three veins it also receives blood from left and right gastric vein, prepyloric vein and pancreatic veins.

-The efferent hepatic circulation is provided by the system of suprahepatic veins.

-Structure of hepatic lobe

-At histological examination the hepatic lobe has a hexagonal shape, central vein in its centre.
+The efferent hepatic circulation is The efferent hepatic circulation is provided by the system of suprahepatic veins.
+Structure of hepatic lobe At histological examination the hepatic lobe has a hexagonal shape, central vein in its centre.
 In the corners there are portal tracts, containing ramifications of portal vein, hepatic artery, billiary duct, lymphatic vessels, nervous fibres.
 The hexagonal hepatic lobe

-The portal tract

-the portal tract represents a layer of conjunctive tissue surrounding the branches of portal vein, hepatic artery, billiary duct

-This layer of conjunctive tissue is continued to external capsule of the liver, realizing a truly "limiting plate".

-Normal portal tract: A-a.hep; B-v.hep; J- billiary duct.
+The portal tract the portal tract represents a layer of conjunctive tissue surrounding the branches of portal vein, hepatic artery, billiary duct This layer of conjunctive tissue is continued to external capsule of the liver, realizing a truly limiting plate".
+Normal portal tract: A-a.hep; B-v.hep; J-billiary/duct.t.

-Main functions of the liver

-I. Metabolic function

-- 1. Metabolism of proteins synthesis of albumins. - 2.
-Metabolism of lipids synthesis of fatty acids, triglycerides, cholesterol, phospholipids, lipoproteins, and their degradation.

-3. Metabolism of bilirubin:

-formation of bilirubin

-conjugation of bilirubin

-excretion of bilirubin

-Metabolism of carbohydratesoxidation of glucose, processes of glycogenesis, formation of glucuronic acid.
-Metabolism of biologically active substances, biological amines, microelements.
+Main functions of the liver I. Metabolic function 1.
+Metabolism of proteins -synthesis synthesis of albumins.
+2. Metabolism of lipids - synthesis of fatty acids, triglycerides, cholesterol, phospholipids, radation lipoproteins, and their degradation.
+3. Metabolism of bilirubin: bilirubin: formation of bilirubin formation of bilirubin conjugation of bilirubin excretion of bilirubin 4.
+Metabolism of carbohydrates oxidation of glucose, processes of glycogenesis, formation of glucuronic acid.
+5. Metabolism of biologically active substances, biological amines, microelements.
 6. Metabolism of vitamins.

 7. participation in acido-basic balance.

-8. participation in regulation of enzyme activity in blood serum (secretory enzymes cholinesterase; indicatory enzymes - ALAT, ASAT; excretory enzymes yglutamintranspeptidase and others).
+8. participation in regulation of enzyme activity in blood serum (secretory enzymes cholinesterase; indicatory enzymesy-ALAT, ASAT; excretory enzymes vise and glutamintranspeptidase and others) II.

-II.
 Barrier function (protection, detoxication) III.
-Participation in immunopoiesis and immune regulation IV.
-Participation in formation of coagulation factors

-Hepatitis Liver cirrhosis

-Chronic hepatitis

-Definition - it is a liver disease of divers aetiology, associating clinical, biological and histological characteristics of inflammation and cytolysis of hepatic cells, with a duration more than 6 months, but without transforming into liver cirrhosis.

-Aetiology of chronic hepatitis

-- viral factors (viruses of hepatitis B, C, D)

-- 2. autoimmune factors

-- 3. Drugs and professional chemical noxas

-- 4. Non-defined

-Pathogenesis of hepatitis HBV has an external layer with AgHBs (surface), which could be of three forms (small, medium, large).
-The three forms of AgHBs have three different corresponding antigenic proteins: protein S, protein pre-S1 protein pre-S2.

-protein S, protein pre-S1 and protein pre-S2.
+Participation in immunopoiesi and immune regulation IV.
+Participation in formation of coagulation factors Hepatitis Liver cirrhosis Chronic hepatitis Definition - it is a liver disease of divers aetiology, associating clinical, biological and histological characteristics of inflammation and cytolysis of hepatic cells, with a duration more than 6 months, but without transforming into liver cirrhosis.
+Aetiology of chronic hepatitis 1. viral factors (viruses of hepatitis B, C, D) 2. autoimmune factors 3.
+Drugs and professional chemical noxas Non-defined 4.
+Non-defined Pathogenesis of hepatitis HBV has an external layer with AgHBs (surface), which could be of three forms (small, medium, large).
+The three forms of AgHBs have three different corresponding antigenic proteins: protein S, reprotein pre-S12 protein pre-S2. protein S, protein pre-S1 and protein pre-S2.

 protein Pre-S1 has an important role in fixation of virus on the hepatocyte, protein pre-S2 is involved in fixation of polymerizated immune albumin, the last contributes to the antigenic recognition of HBV also to the fixation of virus on the hepatocyte.
 Under the external cover of HBV there is a layer, covering a core, which contains AgHBc (core) and AgHBe (a peptide, included in the core).

-AgHBs is a constant marker of HBV infection (acute, chronicized, carrier); it disappears from serum in 1-3 months.
+AgHBs is a constant marker of HBV infection (acute, chronicized, erun carrier); it disappears from serum in 1-3 months.
 AgHBs, AgHBc (core), DNA, DNA polymerase.